 For local students: Physics 499 projects are courses where the student gains experience with research and presentation, required for honours degrees in physics.
 I also occasionally have funding for paid summer research opportunities, via the physics department; see Undergrad Research Opportunities.
 To apply for summer research spots, visit or email me by mid-January at the latest.
-Currently there are positions available both through NSERC and via departmental funding.
+I won't be able to take summer students in summer 2020.

 For undergraduates at foreign institutions; There are several programs that fund students to do summer internships at the U of Alberta.
 This page: Visiting Student Research Internships gives details.
 Note that the deadlines are early, in September to mid-October for Mitacs and UARE.

-For fall 2019, I have one or more new grad student positions available, at either the MSc or PhD level (depending on acceptance to the U of Alberta, which I can't guarantee).
+I have openings for grad students in some years, at either the MSc or PhD level (depending on acceptance to the U of Alberta, which I can't guarantee).
 Please see my Research page, and/or my list of refereed publications (list linked on my home page), to get an idea of the topics which I can supervise.
 Typical projects generally involve observations of neutron stars and/or X-ray binaries using observatories operating in the X-ray (my specialty), optical, infrared, ultraviolet, or radio regimes.
-Please email me to discuss this possibility; identifying the possibility of working in a particular professor's group in one's research statement generally helps graduate school applications.
-The initial deadline is Dec.
-7, 2018, for Physics department applications, but we continue to review applications submitted until March.
+I will not have the capacity to take on new graduate students in 2020.

 Occasionally the stellar astrophysics group may be able to fund postdoctoral researchers; typically we advertise this on the AAS Job Register.
 If interested, please contact myself or the other group members: Prof. Rodrigo Fernandez, Prof. Natalia Ivanova, Prof. Sharon Morsink, Prof. Prof. Dmitri Pogosian, Prof. Erik Rosolowsky, or Prof. Gregory Sivakoff.